-The tension of a racket can be tested by pressing your palm against the net of the racket and see how far it sinks.
+The string tension of badminton racket can be tested by pressing your palm against the net of the racket and see how far it sinks.
 For most players, the ideal tension is when the depth of the string sings up to 1mm.

 If you are the type of player who channels more force into your strokes, then a higher tension for your racket strings will probably be more suitable for you.
 For beginners, 22-23lbs is a good starting point in terms of tension.